2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Candidate Profile

-1. College or University graduate holding a bachelor’s or higher degree, planning to teach English or work in a related field.
+1. College or University graduate holding a bachelor’s or higher degree, planning to teach English.

-2. Possibly having studied German, English, French, or Italian Language or Literature as a major or minor subject.
+2. Possibly having studied German, English or French Language or Literature as a major or minor subject.

 3. Applicants must be between 21 and 35 years old at the time of the September grant start date; however, the preference is for candidates 30 and younger.